SwayZGl1tZyyy/n-days/Google Chrome/README.md

 #!/bin/bash
 {
-    echo "The administrator has installed Google Chrome via the package installer" echo "Executed as: $(whoami)"
+    echo "The administrator has installed Google Chrome via the package installer" echo "we have gained root without knowing the admin password" echo "Executed as: $(whoami)"
     echo "UID: $(id -u)"
     id